 It is important to understand that a finished design object can never be assigned to a single category.
 The orders could be understood as perspectives on the same product.
 Therefore, every design object exists in every category.
-Nonetheless most designers specialize on one of these perspectives.
+Accordingly, I find it easier to present Buchanan’s orders not based on complexity, but on different perspectives instead.
+Anyway, most designers begin their career specializing on one of these perspectives.

-Communication Designers think about what and how any given object communicates with its user.
-They’re also experts in branding.
+Communication designers think about what and how any given object communicates with its user.

-Product Designers know how to construct a product.
+Product designers know how to construct a product.
 Oftentimes they cooperate with engineers to build physical products.
-Yet today product design also includes purely digital products.

-Interaction Designers build most of the digital interfaces of Apps & websites.
+Interaction designers build most of the digital interfaces of Apps & websites.
 In a broader definition they work directly on the touchpoint between humans and machines.
-Services also fall in their territory.

 First, there is a ton of names for more specialized disciplines.
-Sometimes these are distinguished by the industry they are working in (e.g. Transportation Design) and sometimes they are named by a broader perspective (e.g. UX-Design).
-I wager, that you could trace every specialized discipline back to one of the core disciplines or a combination of these at least.
+Sometimes these are distinguished by the industry they are working in (e.g. Transportation Design) and sometimes they are named by yet another perspective (e.g. UX-Design).
+Most confusing: There is another discipline of product designers who do not relate to Product Design, but conceptualize purely digital products instead.
+Anyway, I wager, that you could trace every specialized discipline back to one of the core disciplines or a combination of these at least.